Perspectives on Climate Change: Ecopsychology, Art and Narratives

 - account for different theoretical as well as practical perspectives on climate change in relation to ecopsychology, art and narratives;

 - summarise and critically relate to different ways of creatively working with climate change related to various ethical, existential and psychological issues;

-- communicate transdisciplinary issues related to climate change, ecopsychology, narratives, art and science;
+- communicate transdisciplinary issues related to climate change in relation to ecopsychology, narratives, art and science;

 - initiate, plan, implement and evaluate a delimited project work within the course area.